 print(generated_prompt)

-# → Use the generated prompt on real emails
+# → Use generated prompt for real emails

 12. Constitutional AI Prompting (Critique + Revision)

-Inspired by Anthropic's Constitutional AI research, this pattern asks the model to critique its own response against a set of principles, then revise it.
-It improves quality, reduces hallucinations, and enforces policy compliance without requiring a separate fine-tuned moderation model.
+Inspired by Anthropic's work, this pattern asks the model to critique its own response against a set of principles, then revise it.
+Improves quality, consistency, and reduces hallucinations.

 def constitutional_prompting(